What to Do If Your Car Gets Repossessed: Essential Steps and Rights

 What Happens If My Car Gets Repossessed?

 Before a repossession, you’ll likely receive a notice of outstanding payments on your loan that you should pay or face repossession.
-This notice may come to you through phone, email or paper mail.
+This notice may come to you through phone, email or mail.
 Yet, when a lender decides to repossess your car, they can do so without warning.

 - Acceleration notices: The lender issues this notice to the borrower, informing them of their defaulted loan and intention to sell.
 This notice also informs the borrower they have to pay the remaining loan balance.
 You can respond to this notice by negotiating an alternate payment plan, but you should do so immediately after receiving the notice.